cardano-foundation/developer-portal/docs/operate-a-stake-pool/introduction-to-cardano.md

 ### Ouroboros, a Proof-of-stake consensus algorithm

 In Ouroboros, there is no race between stakeholders to produce a block.
-Instead, slot leaders are randomly selected, proportionally to the amount of tokens they own (the stake), to get the opportunity to produce a new block.
+Instead, a slot leader is randomly selected, proportionally to the amount of tokens he owns (the stake), to get the opportunity to produce a new block.

 So it is not hashing power what gives you the opportunity to produce a new block (and get rewarded for it), it is your stake what increases your chances to be elected.